Ringo-Omar/Stopwatch-with-blur-bg/README.md

 # Stopwatch-with-blur-bg

 Due to the positioning it does not scale well.
+The javascript is copied.